scottctaylor12/scottctaylor12.github.io/_posts/2022-04-13-lambda-function-urls.md

 5. Forward the response to beacon.

 Unlike @\_xpn\_ who wrote their Lambda redirector in Go, I opted to write mine in Python.
-The code used for the Lamda function can be found in my red-lambda GitHub project.
+The code used for the Lamda function can be found in my [Red Lambda](https://github.com/scottctaylor12/Red-Lambda/blob/main/lambda.py) GitHub project.

 ## Lambda Function URLs